BlaylockLLC/.github/README.md

 # .github
+__Work-In-Progress__
-Default BlaylockLLC Org files for readme, config, workflow, issue_templates, actions, etc.
+BlaylockLLC Org public files for readme, config, workflow, issue_templates, actions, etc.

-# General
+# In General
-Concentration on Improving communication for HW/Firmware Development.
+Concentrate on improving effective communication for HW/Firmware development.
 Github becomes the UI through which we interact with DevSecOps
-	Each Stage has its own audience.
+	* Each Stage has its own audience.
-	Each Stage needs a different but functionally consistent user interface.
+	* Each Stage needs a different but functionally consistent user interface.
-	Each Stage minimally needs a Button, a LED, and a Decoder Ring.
+	* Each Stage minimally needs a Button, a LED, and a Decoder Ring.

 	Implement Eisenhower matrix of Importance & Immediacy 00-Drop, 01-Delegate, 10-Delay, 11-Do